-Arc.net is a technology platform providing developer-focused tools, cloud services, and collaboration features for software engineers, startups, and engineering teams.
-The site is recognized within developer and tech community circles as a useful productivity and hosting resource, maintaining a modest but steady niche audience with estimated daily visits in the thousands.
+Arc.net is a technology company offering cloud-based development tools and collaborative integrated development environments aimed at software engineers, developers, and engineering teams at startups and enterprises.
+The site is moderately recognized within the developer and tech professional community but has limited mainstream visibility, with estimated daily visits in the thousands.

 Score assigned based on the strength of the domain online